CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 # XYZ NEWS PORTAL

+## Motivation
+* In the world of rapid news and information accumulation, it is often easier to be distracted and lose the valuable news of one`s personal interest.
+* Many a times we are just bombarded with current breaking news or news which are not really catered towards our interest, and even for finding news from our domain, we need to google it manually.
+That can be tedious at times.
+* So our project aims to solve this problem by creating a user centric news article portal, where users can find news articles of their personal taste, also they can subscribe to newsletters for updates.

+## Why you should consider our news portal?
+The answer is simple, our website provides one stop solution for news updates where you can easily read the news without being bombarded with adlinks and promotional messages which you never like.

 ## User Site
 A web application that helps users to read news articles from various reliable resources like :
 1. News 18